Here’s our starting principle:

 ABT: Always Be Testing

-But I have one final piece of advice for you: no page is ever perfect—or, more to the point, every page can be better.
+But we have one final piece of advice for you: no page is ever perfect—or, more to the point, every page can be better.
 And what works for one page (with one target market) won’t necessarily work for you.
 With this in mind, you should always be testing your landing pages.
 If you’ve got a page you’re already planning to tinker with, try running it through our Landing Page Analyzer for some actionable steps you can take.

 Be the Michael Jordan of landing pages